asokraju/VandV/README.md

 In this project, we are using SBERT to compute sentence embeddings for requirements and then computing the cosine similarity between these embeddings to get a similarity score.

+# Code Overview

+The code includes the following classes and functions:

+- `TFSTLayer` Class: This class defines a custom Keras layer that applies a Transformer model to generate sentence embeddings.
+It uses a pre-trained model from the Transformers library, which is specified by the model_name parameter.
+The call method computes the embeddings, and the mean_pooling method applies mean pooling to the token embeddings.

+- `tf_sentence_transformer` Function: This function creates a Keras Model for sentence embeddings.
+It takes as input the name of the pre-trained Transformer model and the maximum sequence length for tokenization.
+It returns a Keras Model that outputs sentence embeddings.

+- `SBERTCosineSimilarityModel` Class: This class defines a Keras Model for cosine similarity.
+It uses the tf_sentence_transformer function to create a model that generates sentence embeddings.
+The call method computes similarity scores between pairs of sentences by first generating embeddings for each sentence and then computing the cosine similarity between these embeddings.

+- `tokenize_pairs` Function: This function tokenizes pairs of sentences.
+It uses a pre-trained BERT tokenizer from the Transformers library to tokenize the sentences.
+It returns a dictionary that contains the tokenized inputs for each sentence.

+Main Section: The main section of the script demonstrates how to use the above classes and functions.
+It first specifies the name of the pre-trained Transformer model and the maximum sequence length for tokenization.
+It then tokenizes a pair of sentences and computes the similarity score between them using the SBERTCosineSimilarityModel class.

+The code is designed to be modular, with each class and function performing a specific task.
+This makes it easy to modify or extend the code to suit different requirements or to incorporate different Transformer models.

 ## Dependencies